Everest Base Camp Trek

 FAQs

-How difficult is the trek?
+1. How difficult is the trek?
 How many hours a day do you walk?

-The Everest Base Camp (EBC) trek is very reachable for people who are prepared to put in some physical work prior to departure.
+The Everest Base Camp (EBC) trek is very reachable for people who are prepared to put in some physical work before departure.
 The trek is exactly that: a walk.
 There are no technical approaches to the journey, just one foot in front of the other; the key is not to rush and to take your time.

 Our Everest Base Camp & Kalapathar trek is graded moderate to challenging, meaning that you generally won’t exceed eight hours of activity in a day.
 Some days can vary from 4-5 hours a day to just 2-3 hours, however, there will be sections where you are challenged.
 If you follow the training guidelines you can go into the trek positive, that’s more than half the battle won.
 Mental strength has a lot to do with this.

-Is it very steep?
+2. Is it very steep?

-Do you need good shoes?
+3. Do you need good shoes?

 Yes!
 And remember the quality socks.
-Happy feet make a happy trekker, so seek out an outdoor and gear store that will help you get well-fitted, suitable, durable and comfortable shoes that’ll last you for some years.
+Happy feet make a happy trekker, so seek out an outdoor and gear store that will help you get well-fitted, suitable, durable, and comfortable shoes that’ll last you for some years.

 The Australian gear experts at Paddy Pallin shared their recommendations on choosing the right hiking boots.
 Just Google it to find it

-Do you have any training programs for the trek?
+4. Do you have any training programs for the trek?

 We don’t specify detailed training programs as it is difficult to recommend a general program that applies to everyone.
 The training you should do to prepare for your EBC trek depends on your current level of fitness and any medical conditions.
-We suggest that you exercise a minimum of five times per week, an hour each time, doing activities such as hill walking, cycling, running and strength work.
+We suggest that you exercise a minimum of five times per week, an hour each time, doing activities such as hill walking, cycling, running, and strength work.

-Do many people have issues acclimatising?
+5. Do many people have issues acclimatizing?

 • Headache